 • Do not pay a visit and expect to be fed or entertained.

-• Do not expect the bereaved to reciprocate your kindness – this is one of those occasions that when they are able, they will pay it forward.
+• Do not expect the bereaved to reciprocate your kindness – this is one of those occasions where the bereaved will pay it forward, when they are able.